Marie Skłodowska Curie Actions Doctoral Networks

 Who can be recruited?

-Researchers must comply with mobility rule: the researcher must not have resided or carried out their main activity (work, studies, etc.) in the country of the beneficiary for more than 12 months in the 36 months immediately before the call deadline.
+Researchers must comply with mobility rule: the researcher must not have resided or carried out their main activity (work, studies, etc.) in the country of the beneficiary for more than 12 months in the 36 months immediately before their appointment.

 Researchers of any nationality can be recruited.